-Cloud bread recipes generally include eggs, cream of tartar, cream cheese and salt like the recipe above but the recipes included below are variations with other ingredients added for variety or ideas of ways to use them, especially if you are on a gluten free diet.
+Cloud bread recipes generally include eggs, cream of tartar, cream cheese and salt like the recipe above but the recipes included below are variations with other ingredients added for variety or ideas of ways to use them, especially if you are on a gluten-free diet.

-Below the title of each recipe I wrote the ingredients that are added to the traditional cloud bread recipe.
+Below the title of each recipe, I wrote the ingredients that are added to the traditional cloud bread recipe.

-5-Ingredient Keto Cloud Bread Recipe + 20 Recipes Using Cloud Bread
+Keto Cloud Bread Recipes

 Butter – Garlic Paste – Parsley Paste – Parmesan Cheese – Shredded Cheese of Choice

 Eggs – Canadian Bacon – Chives – Hollandaise Sauce